-Section of I-90 Westbound reopened After Semi Rollover
+Section of I-90 westbound reopened after semi rollover

 I-90 Westbound is closed from The New York State Line to Exit 45 (Route 20/North East) until the scene is cleared.

-Crews were called out for a rollover accident involving a truck at the 46 mile marker of interstate 90 around 10:30 Monday night.
+Crews were called out for a rollover accident involving a truck at the 46-mile marker of Interstate 90 around 10:30 p.m. on Monday.

-First responders were met with a semi which was laying on it’s side.
+First responders were met with a semi which was lying on its side.

 I-90 Westbound will remain closed until the scene of the accident is cleared.

-Note: Update: As of 1:40 a.m., the Section of Interstate 90 Westbound from the New York State Line to Exit 45 (Route 20/North East) has reopened.